NicolasKheirallah/NextJs-M365-Blog/data/blog/Designing-an-intranet-Part-1.md

 - A dedicated team and stakeholders: The Intranet project should have a strong and committed team that includes representatives from different departments, roles, and levels of the organization.
 My preferred method of building a team for designing and building a teams

-A team of stakeholders should include these heads of departments:

-- Head of HR
-- Head of Communication
-- Head of IT
-- Head of CISO

-The team should have the necessary skills, resources, and authority to manage the project effectively.
-The team should also have a clear leader who can provide direction, guidance, and support throughout the project lifecycle.

 - A user-centric approach: The Intranet should be built with the users in mind.
 The team should conduct user research, surveys, interviews, and testing to understand the user's needs, preferences, and behaviors.
 The team should also involve the users in the design, development, and evaluation of the Intranet, and solicit their feedback and suggestions regularly.
 The Intranet should be user-friendly, intuitive, and accessible to all users.

 - A robust technology platform: The Intranet should be built on a reliable, secure, and scalable technology platform that can support the functionality, performance, and growth of the Intranet.
 The platform should also be compatible with the existing systems and applications of the organization, and allow for easy integration and customization.
 The platform should also enable the team to update and maintain the Intranet easily and efficiently.